ShaneCunn/WFO_Log_Analysis/README.md

 #  Log Analysis

 A log analysis tool that can parse large log files for lines above and below.
+It can also parse log file using a time range.